-The techniques that we described in Chapter 4 are no longer sufficient to solve such an initial value problem.
+None of the previous techniques that we described are sufficient to solve such an initial value problem.
 Yet, we can easily imagine such equations arising in physics or engineering.

 Fortunately, Laplace transforms forms behave very nicely with respect to derivatives.
 We can use Laplace transforms to transform an initial value problem into an algebraic equation.
 Once the algebraic equation is solved, we can use the inverse transform to obtain the solution to our original initial value problem.

-6.2.1 Derivatives of Laplace Transform
+6.2.1 Laplace Transforms of the Derivative